 Auto-closed valid/unsolved issues and very annoying to come across.
 This is effectively sweeping problems under the rug and pretending that your F/OSS project is of higher quality than it actually is.
 This also destroys the quality signal of signal like an open/closed issue ratio – oh project P has 100 open issues versus 1000 closed?
 That’s outstanding, there has been a lot of work done in improving this project!
 Just kidding, actually 500 of those issues were auto-closed, so bugs are lurking everywhere.
 No one is perfect or has an endless amount of free time – you don’t have to fix the issue, just don’t set up automation to sweep it under the rug automatically.
 If the project is dead/not worked on often (which again, is fine), just let it look that way.
 If you’re getting anxious because of issues piling up, turn them off and you’ll feel better in no time, and people will understand (or some people may email you instead).

-Yes, none of the F/OSS authors out there owe me anything, so this rant is indeed aimed at the clouds, but I wonder if this trend is actually more due to the creating adoption of F/OSS by corporations.
-It feels like this trend has been accelerating in previous years – I can’t imagine most projects run without some weird profit motive (look how many stars we have, look how big our ecosystem is, look at how many potential customers our startup will have once it closes/restricts the source!) profit motives do this until they get to very very large size and start getting people wandering in who haven’t read the documentation and just file issues for minor things.
-Projects are more recently marking themselves as “closed to contributions” and that is way better than this.
+It feels like this trend has been accelerating in previous years – I can’t imagine most projects run without some weird seeminly KPI-driven motive (look how many stars we have, look how big our ecosystem is, look at how many potential customers our startup will have once it closes/restricts the source!).
+The incentives align until the companies boasting about how awesome their project is have to deal with people wandering in who haven’t read the documentation and just file issues for trivial things.
+Some small time (but very useful) projects are more marking themselves as “closed to contributions” and that is way better than this (case in point, Litestream).

 I’m not going to name drop any projects that do this, but you should know one or two.